5.3. Chart Customization Options

 Figure 5.14 Chart Settings Menu

-Persistent Settings :
+Change Default Settings :

 Copy/Paste Settings :

-This allows the user to copy and paste settings between charts.
-You may copy and paste settings between charts for the series options of each of the four chart types as well as the chart properties.
-When copying/pasting settings between charts of different types, only the settings that both charts have in common will be pasted.
-To access this option simply find the chart and options tab you which to copy/paste, then go to the more options menu ( More ) in the top right hand corner and click either the Copy Settings or Paste Settings option.
+To access this option simply find the chart and options tab you wish to copy/paste, then go to the more options menu ( ) in the top right hand corner and click either the